 - 1. Courses in science are designed to develop an understanding of the natural and physical world, to stress the importance of major scientific principles, to develop reasonable competence in the use of the methods of science and to help recognize and prepare for the role science plays in our evolving technological world.
-The many course offerings and sequences in science have been carefully planned to meet the needs of each student, whether he/she considers science as a future career, as an interesting avocation or as a necessity for all citizens in our technological society. - 2.
+The Earth and Space Science (ESS)-integrated PCB science program is constructed on the understanding that the content and skills learned by freshmen in Physics serves as a foundation for what they will learn in Chemistry as sophomores, which in turn serves as the foundation for their learning in Biology junior year. - 2.
 Courses are taught in classroom-laboratory situations which provide opportunities for individual and group instruction, investigation and experimentation.
-All science classes require a teacher recommendation.
+All science classes require a teacher recommendation. - 3.
+The following represents course sequences available to current students and the incoming freshman class.
+All course choices are dependent upon meeting appropriate pre-and co-requisites.
+Other science courses can be taken concurrently based on prerequisites.